 Close other apps

 It looks like another app is using the camera already.

 If you need it, here is the error code:

-I reached out to Microsoft support and the support agent said that it looked like Cortana itself was corrupted and that it could be resolved with a sideload install Windows 10 to correct the problem.
+I reached out to Microsoft support, and the support agent said that it looked like Cortana itself was corrupted and that it could be resolved with a sideload install of Windows 10 to correct the problem.
 I performed the recommended install version and it solved the problem.
 The name of the file was ‘Win10_1803_English_x64.iso ‘.
 The Windows 10 version that resolved the issue was: